What is Chlamydia?

 Can chlamydia be treated?

 Yes, chlamydia can be treated and cured with antibiotics prescribed by a medical provider.
-It is essential to take all of the medication your doctor/provider prescribes to cure the infection.
+It is essential to take all of the medication a doctor/provider prescribes to cure the infection.

 How can I get it?

-- Chlamydia can also be passed from mother to baby during childbirth.
+- Chlamydia can also be passed during childbirth.

 How can I get treated?

 - Chlamydia infections can be easily cured with antibiotics.
-See a medical provider or if in Alaska use at-home testing by going to www.iwantthekit.org
+See a medical provider for a prescription.

 - A laboratory test can diagnose chlamydia.
-Your health care provider or doctor may ask you to provide a urine sample or may ask to take a cotton swab to get a sample from your vagina to test for chlamydia.
+A health care provider or doctor may request a urine sample or a swab sample of the throat, penis, vagina or anus to test for chlamydia.

 - Completing the prescription antibiotic treatment all the way is important, even when the symptoms go away, or you start to feel better.